AlexGrama22/LFPC-Labs/reports and screens/Report_lab3.md

 ## Theory
+    The theory discussed in the provided excerpt revolves around the concept of a lexer, which is derived from lexical analysis—a process that involves extracting lexical tokens from a sequence of characters.
+Lexical analysis serves as an initial stage in the compilation or interpretation of programming, markup, or other types of languages.
+While the lexer is often referred to as a tokenizer or scanner, its fundamental purpose remains the same.

-    The term lexer comes from lexical analysis which, in turn, represents the process of extracting lexical tokens from a string of characters.
-There are several alternative names for the mechanism called lexer, for example tokenizer or scanner.
-The lexical analysis is one of the first stages used in a compiler/interpreter when dealing with programming, markup or other types of languages.
-The tokens are identified based on some rules of the language and the products that the lexer gives are called lexemes.
-So basically the lexer is a stream of lexemes.
-Now in case it is not clear what's the difference between lexemes and tokens, there is a big one.
-The lexeme is just the byproduct of splitting based on delimiters, for example spaces, but the tokens give names or categories to each lexeme.
-So the tokens don't retain necessarily the actual value of the lexeme, but rather the type of it and maybe some metadata.
+During lexical analysis, tokens are identified based on predefined rules specific to the given language.
+The output produced by the lexer is known as lexemes, which essentially form a stream of these identified lexical units.
+It is important to note the distinction between lexemes and tokens.
+A lexeme is the result of splitting the input based on delimiters, such as spaces or other designated characters.
+On the other hand, tokens provide names or categories to each lexeme.
+Tokens do not necessarily retain the actual value of the lexeme but rather capture its type and potentially some associated metadata.

+In summary, the lexer plays a crucial role in the processing of programming languages and other forms of textual data.
+It operates by analyzing input strings, segmenting them into lexemes based on specified rules, and assigning tokens to these lexemes to categorize and represent their type.
+By understanding the difference between lexemes and tokens, developers and language designers can effectively handle and manipulate textual information in a structured and meaningful manner.

 ## Objectives:
 - Understand what lexical analysis [1] is.